Customizing functions

 can_create_draft_proposal

-This function confirms that a citizen is not on cooldown before they submit a draft proposal.
+This function checks that a citizen is not on cooldown before submitting a draft proposal.

 can_use_proposal_parameters

-This function validates whether the proposal duration, options, and requirements stay within configured limits (e.g., minimum duration, number of options).
+This function validates whether the proposal duration, options, and requirements comply with configured limits (e.g., minimum duration, number of options).

 can_start_voting_on_proposal